martinwheatman/enguageMirror/README.md

 # Enguage - Unifying Speech and Computation

-Enguage presents speech as a Turing Complete speech interpreter;
+Enguage is a Turing Complete speech interpreter;
 you can _do_ things with words.

 [Installation Instructions](doc/install.md)